Jota-MK/jota-mk.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: “The master-economist must possess a rare combination of gifts…He must be mathematician, historian, statesman, philosopher—in some degree.” χαλεπὰ τὰ καλά.
+subtitle: “The master-economist must possess a rare combination of gifts…He must be mathematician, historian, statesman, philosopher—in some degree.”

 profile:
   align: right